Getting clinical advice into our decision-making

 PTAC’s role & relationship to PHARMAC

 PTAC considers clinical evidence around funding applications, and takes into account PHARMAC’s Factors for Consideration before making recommendations to PHARMAC on medicines funding.
-The Factors for Consideration are part of PHARMAC’s Operating Policies and Procedures (list of criteria is in ‘Making funding decisions’).
+The Factors for Consideration are part of PHARMAC’s Operating Policies and Procedures.

 PTAC members are not employed by PHARMAC (although they are reimbursed for the time they give to serving on the committee).

 The committee has 10 members who have expertise in examining clinical studies and broad experience and knowledge of medicines and the conditions they treat.
 PTAC meets four times a year and the Chair of PTAC attends PHARMAC Board meetings as an observer and to share PTAC’s views directly with the Board.